Intersection Technology Solutions Preventing ‘Tech Rage’ for Clients

 Leaving a lucrative IT position, to start the business was not something that the Roses took lightly, in fact, they didn’t tell their families until the company was started.
 Early on, they sought assistance from the Florida SBDC at Seminole State College (FSBDC at SSC), a sub-center of the Florida SBDC at UCF.
 Meeting with an FSBDC consultant allowed them to benefit from the FSBDC’s no-cost business counseling and mentoring.
 In addition, they utilized the many other resources available to them through the FSBDC, including their educational seminars and workshops, and extensive market research databases.
 “The unbiased opinion, constructive criticism, and support that we received from the FSBDC was invaluable.
 I feel like they definitely pushed us in the right direction,” said Rose.

-Based on the 25% growth in sales they have achieved just this past year, ITS is out performing even their most optimistic projections.
+Based on the 25% growth in sales they have achieved just this past year, Tech Rage IT is out performing even their most optimistic projections.
 They have utilized Erica Rose’s journalism background to improve their marketing efforts, and have gotten involved in the community, volunteering for Habitat for Humanity, and becoming active in the Oviedo Winter Springs, and Seminole Regional Chambers of Commerce.
 “We’re proud of where we are right now,” said Martinez-Rose, “it’s amazing how much the two of us together have accomplished.”

 — FSBDC —